OpenRLHF/OpenRLHF/README.md

 > [!NOTE]
 > Setting `--vllm_num_engines 0` means not using the vLLM engine.

-The launch scripts and docs for all supported algorithms are in [example/scripts](./examples/scripts/) and [Documents - Usage](https://openrlhf.readthedocs.io/en/latest/usage.html)
+The launch scripts and documents for supported algorithms are in [example/scripts](./examples/scripts/) and [Documents - Usage](https://openrlhf.readthedocs.io/en/latest/usage.html)

 ## Performance